home-assistant/home-assistant.io/source/_integrations/light.mqtt.markdown

 ha_release: 0.8
 ---

-The `mqtt` light platform with lets you control your MQTT enabled lights through one of the supported message schemas.
+The `mqtt` light platform lets you control your MQTT enabled lights through one of the supported message schemas.

 ## Comparison of light MQTT schemas